-This scheme is expected to continue to 2026, however, we are working with stakeholders to consider how best to deliver this type of support under the new framework.
-Changes may be introduced from 2025 to support the transition towards a more economically and environmentally sustainable model for the farmers and crofters who need this sort of support the most.
-Consideration is still being given to how this type of support will be delivered from 2027.
+This scheme is expected to continue to 2026.
+We are working with stakeholders on how best to deliver this type of support under the new framework.
+Changes may be introduced to support the transition toward a more economically and environmentally sustainable model for the farmers and crofters who need this sort of support the most.
+It is expected that in the future this funding will be made available through Tier 2.